 Personalising the Mobile & Web Experience

 More customers are using online channels to place their orders; which means that merchants have the potential to gather powerful insight into each customer’s interests, browsing and buying patterns.
 We call upon successful practitioners to share their experience in exploiting the true relevance that these analytics enable them to apply across the online experience.
-From tailored product selection and deeply relevant offers, delivery choices and more – Salmon aims to help brands prioritise their digital development to deliver the strongest ROI over the immediate and longer term.
+From tailored product selection and deeply relevant offers, delivery choices and more – Salmon, a Wunderman Commerce Company, aims to help brands prioritise their digital development to deliver the strongest ROI over the immediate and longer term.

 “As more shoppers turn to mobile, it has never been more important for brands to meet consumers where they live.
 Three quarters of store shoppers currently use their mobile devices instore and savvy retailers are leveraging this trend to implement beacon technology and make shopping in bricks-and-mortar stores more like the web.
 Brands can create immersive shopping experiences using location-based targeting to help customers navigate large stores or shopping centres and receive personalised offers on their mobiles.
 Moreover, retailers can gather data on shoppers’ instore habits, matching them up with consumers’ online personas to unlock additional context about the shopper and track the entire customer journey across various platforms.
 This will help improve customer service whilst giving brands invaluable data for shaping their future marketing strategies.